 Simulated data are used to demonstrate the reversibility of the deformation fields.
-Two images were constructed, one of them a circle, and the other a square.
-The circle was warped to match the square, and the square to match the circle.
-No noise was added to the images, so a constant variance was assumed for all iterations.
+Two images (of 100 × 100 pixels) were constructed, one of them a circle, and the other a square, with pixel intensities ranging from zero to one.
+The circle was warped to match the square, and the square to match the circle using a value of one for λ .
+No noise was added to the images, so a constant variance (σ^2) of 0.01 was assumed for all iterations.
 The final results of the registration are shown in Figure 4.8.
 In order to demonstrate the symmetry of the deformations, the two deformation fields were combined.
 These are shown in Figure 4.9.
 If the deformations were perfectly symmetric, the combined deformations would be completely uniform.
 However, wrinkles can be seen which may be due to using finite approximations of continuous functions.
 Another contributing factor to the wrinkles may be because the likelihood potentials driving the registration are not symmetric.
+With some modifications, the method should allow large deformations to be estimated by reducing the value of λ .
+The limitations of using a finite element approach on a fixed lattice mean that some form of regridding scheme (Christensen et al., 1996) may need to be incorporated to allow larger deformations to be modelled correctly.
+However, because brains are all of similar shape, the ability to model very large deformations in this way may not be necessary in neuro-imaging applications.